gmalawarayan/malaw-raspberry-pi-projects/README.md

 Likewise disable all unused services

-## Next, let us install firewall on the Pi, follow the steps in order or you will mess up
+## Install firewall on the Pi, follow the steps in order or you will mess up

 ```bash
     sudo apt-get install ufw